| A New "Take" on Tooth Brushing By Sheila Wolf, RDH

 disperse, detoxify and disinfect the bacterial biofilms that

 colonize on the surfaces of the teeth."
+According to Dr. Keyes, "The therapeutic value

 of tooth brushing is attained not only by its potential to